Bug report #18062

 This is an issue with the underlying Qt 5.6 library, and is not something we can fix in QGIS (believe us, we tried HARD).
 The ONLY solution is to use a build with a newer version of Qt (5.7 and above are fine) - that may mean updating your distro.

-#3 Updated by Michel Stuyts over 3 years ago
+#3 Updated by Michel Stuyts almost 5 years ago

 Since I just want to show it as a label and don't want to calculate with it, for now I'll just use the following custom function in the Function Editor: